 Rocky Mountain Marmots

-Not just a clothing line, marmots scurry around the Park snagging food, chirping loudly, and usually looking pretty cuddly.
-Found primarily above 10,000 feet, marmots play a key role in the tundra’s ecosystem.
-Look for them to be sunning on a rock or taking a nap in open tundra.
-Small mammals known as picas also reside in the high country, but are typically a bit harder to spot.
+Not just a clothing line, marmots scurry around the park snagging food, chirping loudly, and usually looking pretty cuddly.
+Found primarily above 10,000 feet, marmots play a key role in the tundra's ecosystem.
+Look for them sunning on a rock or taking a nap in open tundra.
+Small mammals known as picas also reside in the high country but are typically a bit harder to spot.

 Birds of the Rocky Mountains

-Bird enthusiasts in the Park will enjoy a variety of species unique to the Park’s high-elevation and ecology.
-Over two hundred known species can be found throughout the Park and surrounding regions.
-During wintertime look for White-tailed ptarmigan, a plump, rounded bird that reaches about 12 to 13 inches long and scurries across the forest floor.
+Bird enthusiasts will enjoy a variety of species unique to the park's high-elevation and ecology.
+More than 200 known species can be found throughout the park and surrounding regions.
+During wintertime in Rocky Mountain National Park look for white-tailed ptarmigan, a plump, rounded bird that reaches about 12 to 13 inches long and scurries across the forest floor.
 The bird is the only species in the alpine zone that does not migrate.
-Other birds include Clark’s Nutcracker, Red Crossbill, and Western Tanager.
+Other birds include Clark's Nutcracker, Red Crossbill, and Western Tanager.
 During summer months also make sure to check out ranger-led bird watching programs.
-The rangers are experts at helping you locate the birds you’ve always wanted to see.
+The rangers are experts at helping you locate the birds you've always wanted to see.

 These omnivores follow their mostly vegetarian food sources in the park.
 In spring, they feast on shrubs and new shoots in the forest.
 Throughout summer and fall, they retreat to the cooler alpine zone, chasing berries and trout.
 Black bears hibernate in winter and mate in summer.
-The park’s bear population is small, and black bears avoid people, so seeing one requires great luck.
+Rocky’s bear population is small.
+In Great Sand Dunes National Park and Preserve, you may spot one along Mosca Pass Trail.